Dealing With Workplace Discrimination in Los Angeles?

 The best way to achieve this is by filing a written complaint with your employer’s HR department.
 If your employer fails to address your discrimination complaint, then you can use this documentation as evidence at trial.

-Contact Our Los Angeles Work Discrimination Lawyers for Legal Advice
+Contact a Los Angeles Work Discrimination Lawyer From Our Firm for Legal Advice

 California law makes it difficult for employers to openly engage in workplace discrimination.
 However, many employers manage to ignore the law and receive no consequences for their actions.